nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, particularly in the context of its medical applications.

-### Expanded Definition and Usage\nNanodelivery systems are employed in various therapeutic areas, including oncology, where they increase the concentration of chemotherapy agents directly at tumor sites, and in neurology, where they facilitate the crossing of the blood-brain barrier to deliver treatments for neurological disorders.
+### Expanded Definition and Usage:
+Nanodelivery systems are employed in various therapeutic areas, including oncology, where they increase the concentration of chemotherapy agents directly at tumor sites, and in neurology, where they facilitate the crossing of the blood-brain barrier to deliver treatments for neurological disorders.
 Nanodelivery techniques also allow for the encapsulation of drugs that are otherwise unstable or non-soluble in water, thus expanding the range of treatable conditions.
 The development of responsive nanodelivery systems that release their payloads in response to specific physiological conditions (e.g., pH changes, temperature variations) is a significant advancement, offering even greater control over treatment timing and dosage.